Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 “God’s sovereign will and power are not arbitrary, despotic, or deterministic; his sovereignty is characterized by his justice and holiness as well as by his other attributes.”[5]

 I would agree.
-But the need to deny arbitrariness, despotism and determinism may hint that his Calvinist definition of sovereignty may be indicted as arbitrary, despotic and deterministic.
+But the need to deny arbitrariness, despotism, and determinism is his attempt to backoff from the implications of his deterministic Calvinist definition of sovereignty.
+The sovereign God of Calvinism may certainly be indicted as arbitrary, despotic, and deterministic.
 Given his Calvinist definition of “sovereignty,” the rational basis for Klooster to state that God’s sovereignty is not deterministic is not at all evident.
 In fact, reason tells us that the Calvinist definition of God’s sovereignty entails determinism.
+Moreover, Calvinists themselves admit that such determinism is the definition of God’s sovereignty.
 As such, Klooster’s denial of this implication of his definition of sovereignty is a mere assertion.
 Klooster then adds the following which affirms that he defines sovereignty deterministically.

 “Divine sovereignty and human responsibility are paradoxical and beyond human comprehension, but not contradictory.
 Divine sovereignty and human sovereignty are certainly contradictory, but divine sovereignty and human responsibility are not.
 God uses human means in history to accomplish his purposes, yet such means do not involve coercion.
 God commands us to live according to his sovereign law (Gen. 2:16-17; Exod.
 20: Matt.
 22:37-38).
 Yet God effectuates his will even through sinful, disobedient human actions (Gen. 45:5, 7-8; 50:19-20).
 The crucifixion of Jesus Christ, certainly the most heinous crime in history, occurred within the boundaries of “God’s set purpose and foreknowledge,” for the crucifiers did what God’s “power and will had decided beforehand should happen” (Acts 2:23; 4:27-28; cf. John 19:11).”[6]

-When Klooster says, “Divine sovereignty and human responsibility are paradoxical and beyond human comprehension, but not contradictory” we have the tell-tale sign that the understanding of sovereignty being brought to the table is deterministic.
-If it were not deterministic there would be no need to speak of the matter being “paradoxical” and “not contradictory.”
+When Klooster says, “Divine sovereignty and human responsibility are paradoxical and beyond human comprehension, but not contradictory,” we have the tell-tale sign that the understanding of sovereignty being brought to the table is deterministic.
+If it were not deterministic, there would be no need to speak of the matter being “paradoxical” and “not contradictory.”
+It wouldn’t need any defense.
 I believe divine sovereignty and human responsibility are not paradoxical or contradictory because I find no biblical warrant to define God’s sovereignty deterministically.
-And if I am not carrying the baggage of determinism there is no need for such qualifications and concerns like “coercion” and “paradox.”
+And if I am not carrying the baggage of determinism, there is no need for such qualifications as “beyond human comprehension” and concerns like “coercion” and “paradox.”

-But also, is Klooster referring to just those incidents where God determines to bring about a particular something he has willed (i.e., salvation in Christ) and to do so he must influence persons to perform his will while the persons remain responsible for what they do (good or bad)?
+But also, is Klooster referring to just those incidents where God determines to bring about a particular something he has willed (i.e., salvation in Christ) and to do so, he must influence persons to perform his will while the persons remain responsible for what they do (good or bad)?
 It seems that Klooster is offering a reason why sovereignty and human responsibility are not contradictory – because God doesn’t use coercion.
 I can agree with this if it is not an attempt to rationalize theistic determinism.
 It may just be that God uses those people who will cooperate with God’s revealed purposes.
 And it may just be that God can employ the free will actions of those people who do not will to cooperate with his purposes.
-But the point is that there are such people in this latter category and whether they are determined by God to do what they do or do it of their own wills is the issue at hand.
-Coercion or not, if they are determined by God they have no responsibility for what they do because it is not they that do it.
-Instrumentally yes, but meaningfully as a responsible human agent, no. Some people do not cooperate with God’s purposes.
-And if that is the case, and God has not determined that they not cooperate with him – which would be nonsense on God’s part – then the Calvinist definition of sovereignty as an exhaustive determinism fails.
-It fails precisely because there is a genuine human freedom, and there is genuine human freedom because God cannot be the cause of people not cooperating with him, thus working against his own revealed will, and because he cannot be the cause of the evil they do.
-Therefore, evil people do evil things out of their own wills.
-Divine sovereignty understood deterministically is in contradiction with human autonomy when the Calvinist admits to human autonomy.
+But the point is that there are such people in this latter category, and whether they are determined by God to do what they do or do it of their own will is the issue at hand.
+Coercion or not, if they are determined by God, they have no responsibility for what they do because it is not they that do it.
+Instrumentally, yes, but meaningfully as a responsible human agent, no. Some people do not cooperate with God’s purposes, and if that is the case, and God has not determined that they not cooperate with him, which would be nonsense on God’s part, then the Calvinist definition of sovereignty as an exhaustive determinism fails.
+It fails precisely because there is genuine human freedom, and there is genuine human freedom because God cannot be the cause of people not cooperating with him, thus working against his own revealed will, and because he cannot be the cause of the evil they do.
+Therefore, evil people do evil things out of their own evil will.
+Divine sovereignty, understood deterministically, is in contradiction with human autonomy when the Calvinist admits to a degree of human autonomy.
 There are those who are disobedient to God.
 Therefore, for God to have predetermined their disobedience while calling for their obedience is an absurd thing to think about God and his ways.

 Reading on, Klooster further clarifies for us what he means by “sovereignty.”
 He continues,